Next-Gen Wearables: The Best Smart Rings of 2025

 Traditional Wearables were controlled using touchscreens and buttons.

-Next-Gen Wearables use easier, touchless methods like voice commands, gesture controls, and reading muscle signals.
+Next-Gen devices use easier, touchless methods like voice commands, gesture controls, and reading muscle signals.

 Connectivity and Power